igorw/weblog/posts/2013-02-03-http-foundation-value.md

 your changes applied.

-HttpFoundation's `Request` and `Response` were not designed to be immutable, but they come surprisingly close.
+HttpFoundation's `Request` and `Response` were not designed to be immutable, but they come surprisingly close (e.g. `Request::duplicate()`).
 And even if they technically aren't, it helps to think about these objects as value objects, because it clarifies their role in the system.

 They hold the value of what came from the wire and what will go onto the wire.